 Status

-One of the most abundant and dominant species within the forested landscape of south-central Missouri, with density estimates of some 3,000 to 5,000 per acre in appropriate habitats: undisturbed, mature forest as opposed to newly regenerated woodlands.
+One of the most abundant and dominant species within the forested landscape of south-central Missouri.
+There can be thousands of them per acre in appropriate habitats: undisturbed, mature forest as opposed to newly regenerated woodlands.

 More recently, genetic studies have discovered that the several disjunct populations of P. serratus constitute five divergent groups that likely warrant full species status, which includes the population in south-central Missouri.